 - Are there any young people’s groups that could be useful?

-- What activities can your family plan to be active together?
+- What activities can your family plan so you can all be active together?

 Your child doesn’t have to get his daily 60 minutes of physical activity in one hit.
 He can build it up over the day through a range of different activities.
 This makes it easier to get enough and to do even more than 60 minutes.